-To incorporate branding & design into ADA Compliant Room ID Signs is a top priority for any new ADA sign design.
-Certainly, ADA Compliance has the first priority but it doesn’t mean that ADA compliant signs can’t be attractive in terms of design.
+To incorporate branding and design into ADA Compliant Room ID Signs is a top priority for any new ADA sign design.
+Certainly, ADA compliance has the top priority, but it doesn’t mean that ADA compliant signs can’t be attractive in terms of design!
 This is a concern that we often hear from our clients.
-Luckily at Sequoia Signs & Graphics we consider the best of both worlds, making sure that your ADA Room ID signs are compliant AND have an attractive design.
+Luckily at Sequoia Signs & Graphics, we consider the best of both worlds, making sure that your ADA Room ID signs are compliant AND have an attractive design.

 Misconception about ADA Compliant Room ID Signs

 Let’s have a look at a few guidelines that are related to the design of the sign.
-Also if you would like to know more about how to be ADA compliant and pass your signage inspection, read our other blog.
+If you would like to know more about how to be ADA compliant and pass your signage inspection, read our other blog.

-In order to be ADA Compliant there are no stipulated colors, meaning that you are totally flexible in using your company’s colors for ADA signs.
-The only requirement concerning to the color of the sign is related to the contrast of the colors.
+There are no stipulated colors, meaning that you are totally flexible in using your company’s colors for ADA signs and you’ll still be ADA compliant.
+The only requirement concerning the color of the sign is related to the contrast of the colors.
 ADA Compliant Signs require a contrast of 70% between the tactile and background color.
 This translates into making sure that either the tactile or background color needs to be darker than the other.
-However, which exact color that is, can totally be decided by you following your branding.
+However, you decide which color is darker and which color is lighter through your company’s branding.

-The material used for ADA signs are required to be non-glare.
-Furthermore sharp edges are to be avoided for safety reasons.
-At Sequoia Signs & Graphics we have a large variety of materials available.
-When looking at your branding and the interior design of your space we can propose a material that fits both.
-Some options include, but are not limited to: wood, acrylic or even brushed silver.
+The material used for ADA signs is required to be non-glare.
+Sharp edges also must be avoided for safety reasons.
+At Sequoia Signs & Graphics, we have a large variety of materials available.
+When looking at your branding and the interior design of your space, we can propose a material that fits both.
+Some options include, but are not limited to wood, acrylic, or brushed silver.

-When it comes down to fonts, there are a few more restrictions unfortunately.
-First of all the copy must be in all caps and the font must be san serif.
+When it comes down to fonts, there are a few more restrictions, unfortunately.
+The copy must be in all caps and the font must be San Serif.
+The ADA Compliant font restrictions will help you select a font that enhances readability.
 Italic, script, bold and decorative fonts are not allowed.
-If your branding includes this type of font, we will look together for an alternative, making sure to come to a mutually agreed font.
-It’s good to keep in mind that these restrictions have a very good reason, making it easier to comply.
-Apart from your signs being ADA Compliant, you also want your signs be readable.
-After all that’s the main objective of the sign.
-The ADA Compliant font restrictions will help you selecting a font that enhances readability.
+If your branding includes this type of font, we will work together to find an alternative and come to a mutually agreed font.
+Apart from your signs being ADA compliant, you also want your signs to be readable.
+After all, that’s the main objective of the sign!